pnishant08/CRUD-Operations-with-MongoDB-and-Express/README.md

-# CRUD Operations with MongoDB and Express
+# CRUDify: MongoDB and Express

   This project demonstrates how to perform CRUD (Create, Read, Update, Delete) operations using MongoDB as the database and Express.js as the web framework.
 It serves as a practical guide for developers looking to implement these fundamental operations in a Node.js environment.